MassMesh/autoygg/README.md

 The client can register with the server for internet egress access.
 When it gets a successful response from the server, it will configure the local yggdrasil node to send all internet-bound traffic out via the node that runs autoygg-server.
-Because the traffic between the client and server runs over the yggdrasil network, it is end-to-end encrypted.
+Because the traffic between the client and server runs over the yggdrasil network, it is end-to-end encrypted until the point of egress to the internet.

 ## Building the software